AlexZak135/DC-Residential-Properties/README.md

 ## Files

-These are the [scripts](https://github.com/AlexZak135/DC-Residential-Properties/tree/main/Code) containing the code used for this analysis, and these are the [datasets](https://github.com/AlexZak135/DC-Residential-Properties/tree/main/Data) used in the scripts.
+These are the [Python and R scripts](https://github.com/AlexZak135/DC-Residential-Properties/tree/main/Code) containing the code used for this analysis, and these are the [datasets](https://github.com/AlexZak135/DC-Residential-Properties/tree/main/Data) used in the scripts.

 ## Outputs